-Note: Since the termination date is the end of the next calendar quarter, the notice period is six months minus the waiting days.
+Note: Since the termination date is the end of the next calendar quarter, the notice period is six months less the waiting days.
 The notice period is the same for landlord and tenant and applies regardless of the duration of the tenancy.
 This results in the following days of notice and termination dates.